 Other MO units, under OSS leadership, had more autonomy.
 MO-MEDTO began with a 3-man mission to Algiers in March 1943.
 By 1945, MO-MEDTO maintained bases in Cairo, Algiers, and in the Italian towns of Rome, Bari, Caserta, Siena, Naples, and Brindisi.
 MO-Rome produced significant philatelic black propaganda.
 MO-Rome maintained contact with MO-Bern in the European Theatre of Operations, and on occasion shared ideas and materials.

 The MO Unit in Stockholm

-A two-man MO mission (code name Sioux) arrived in Stockholm in March 1944.
+A two-man MO mission (code name Sioux) arrived in Stockholm in March 1944 under Embassy cover.
 One of the original personnel, LTJG William Casey, USN, quickly undertook production of the Harvard Project newsletter, Handel und Wandel, (Trade and Change) a weekly business and financial publication aimed at German industrialists.
 Using OWI equipment, the unit produced some 250,000 pamphlets, leaflets, stickers, posters, letters, and postcards.
 In 1944, Casey was named Chief of Secret Intelligence, ETO, and would serve in the 1980s as the Director of the Central Intelligence Agency.
 As CSI-ETO, Casey operated without a code number, unlike Donovan (code 109), Dulles (code 110), Gerald Meyer (head of OWI in Switzerland, code number 678), and Whitney Shepardson (Chief of Secret Intelligence in Washington, code 154).

 The MO Unit in Switzerland